SudarshanDute/PixelLauncherForAll/README.md

 **PixelForAll** is a fork of Fossify Launcher,privacy-focused Android launcher designed to bring the sleek Pixel experience to everyone.
 Fast, highly customizable, and completely free of tracking.

+I wanted a pixel launcher and there seems to be no other option for me to create mine thats why I created this one.
+This launcher is made using AI most of the customisations perfomed by AI tools (Cause I am Noob and lazy to learn coading) But My Curiosity Made me Craete this launcher.
+You should definetly try this one if you want.

 ---

 ## ✨ Key Features